sassoftware/restaf-graphql-demo/README.md

     - ClientSecret = secret
     - redirect = <http://localhost:5000/graphqlserver>

-2. npm install the dependencies, configure
+2. Install the dependencies and configure

+    - Using yarn
+        - Issue the command below in the root directory

+    ```shell
+        yarn install
+    ```

+    - Using npm
         - open a terminal/shell window
-    - cd graphql-server
+        - cd packages/server
         - npm install
         - edit app.env and set the value of VIYA_SERVER to point to your Viya Server

         - open a terminal/shell window
-    - cd graphql-app
+        - cd app
         - npm install

-3. Starting the apps
+3. Starting the server

-    - In each of the open shells enter npm start
+    - Open  a shell/terminal and issue this command

+     ```shell
+     npm run server
+     ```

+    - Open a second shell/terminak and issue this command

+    ```shell
+    npm run app

+    ```

     - Visit the url indicated in the graphql-app shell.
     - You will be prompted for userid and password.
     - Once authenticated you should be shown the app.